-Between summer renters unloading stuff, parents clearing out space for back-to-school gear, and teens leaving behind their childhood rooms for college dorms, Labor Day weekend can be a bonanza for yard-sale shoppers.
+Between summer renters unloading stuff, parents clearing out space for back-to-school gear, and teens leaving behind their childhood rooms for college dorms, August weekends can be a bonanza for yard-sale shoppers.
 To get the best deals, though, you have to know what to look for.
 Here are 9 ways to shop a yard sale like a pro.

 1. Know your sizes.
 You don't want to discover after you get it home that your terrific new end table is three inches too wide for the spot you had in mind.
 Assess your spaces beforehand and carry a small tape measure in your bag to use while browsing.